Word meaning: “formation of new sugar”

 - Other substrates for gluconeogenesis include other glucogenic amino acids as well as all citric acid cycle intermediates

-(Citrate, isocitrate, alfa-ketoglutarate, succinyl coA, succinate, fumarate, malate etc all intermediates of TCA cycle are oxidized to oxaloacetate which then converts in glucose).
+( Intermediates of TCA cycle including Citrate, isocitrate, alfa-ketoglutarate, succinyl coA, succinate, fumarate, malate are oxidized to oxaloacetate and it is then converts to glucose).

-- The phosphorylation of fructose 6-phosphate to fructose 1,6-bisphosphate by phosphofructokinase-1
+- PFK1 catalysed phosphorylation of fructose 6 phosphate to fructose 1, 6-bisphosphate

-- The conversion of phosphoenolpyruvate to pyruvate by pyruvate kinase
+- Conversion of phosphoenolpyruvate to pyruvate by pyruvate kinase

 - In cells, these three reactions are characterized by a large negative free-energy change (ΔG), whereas other glycolytic reactions have a ΔG near 0.

-- The enzymes for gluconeogenesis are located in the cytosol, except for pyruvate carboxylase (in the mitochondria) and glucose 6-phosphatase (membrane bound in the endoplasmic reticulum).
+- The enzymes for gluconeogenesis are located in the cytosol.
+Exception is seen for pyruvate carboxylase (in the mitochondria) and glucose 6-phosphatase (membrane bound in the endoplasmic reticulum).

 - Non carbohydrate precursors of glucose are first converted into pyruvate or enter the pathway in the form of oxaloacetate or dihydroxyacetone phosphate.